Title IX at East Georgia State College

 The safety of students, faculty and staff is a top priority at East Georgia State College, and we are committed to providing a learning, working and living environment that promotes personal integrity, civility and mutual respect.
 Every member of the EGSC community has an obligation to stay informed about Title IX in order to recognize and take steps to prevent discrimination, harassment, and sexual misconduct, and to respond effectively if such behavior does occur.
 All Title IX complaints, as well as complaints under the Non-Discrimination and Harassment Policy, are managed by the Title IX Coordinator.

 The Title IX Office is located on the Swainsboro campus in the Luck Flanders Gambrell Building in Room J573.
-Ms. Tracy Woods, Title IX Coordinator, is available to assist with any Title IX concerns or discrimination and/or harassment concerns.
-Please do not hesitate to contact her by phone at 478-289-2015 or via email at email@example.com.
+Robert Jones, Title IX Coordinator, is available to assist with any Title IX concerns or discrimination and/or harassment concerns.
+Please do not hesitate to contact him by phone at 478-289-2015 or via email at firstname.lastname@example.org.

 Investigators assigned to Title IX, discrimination or harassment cases are employees with advanced training in such matters.
 The current Title IX investigators are: